FantasyNitroGEN/visallo/docs/extension-points/back-end/ingestion/codegen.md

 # Ingest

-Visallo has a module that allows you to generate code that will interact with your repository to generate code for you to custom import code.
-By using the generated code, you can use any software that runs on the JVM to import Visallo data.
+Visallo has a module that will interact with your Visallo instance to generate code that will let you write customized code to ingest your data.
+By using the generated code, you can use any software that runs on the JVM to import data into Visallo.

 ## Using the code generator